fafalios/sparql-ld/README.md

 by simply using the SERVICE operator of [SPARQL 1.1 Federated Query](http://www.w3.org/TR/sparql11-federated-query/).

-A distinctive characteristic of SPARQL-LD is that it enables to query and integrate even data in datasets returned by a portion of the query, i.e. discovered at query-execution time.
+A distinctive characteristic of SPARQL-LD is that it enables to fetch and query even data in datasets returned by a portion of the query, i.e. discovered at query-execution time.

+SPARQL-LD is actually a generalization of SPARQL in the sense that every query that can be answered by the original SPARQL can be also answered by SPARQL-LD.
+Specifically, if the IRI given to the service operator corresponds to a SPARQL endpoint, then it works exactly as the original SPARQL (the remote endpoint evaluates the query and returns the result).
+Otherwise, instead of returning an error (and no bindings), it tries to fetch and query the triples that may exist in the given resource.

 SPARQL-LD has been tested with Jena 2.13.0 ARQ (nevertheless, it may also work with other Jena ARQ releases).